 Some general constitutional issues that basically permeate a lot of criminal cases are issues related to traffic stops, unlawful seizures, and issues relating to the unlawful searches.
 Again, those are Fourth Amendment analyses.

 Potential violations regarding the Fifth Amendment include:

 - The individual was read their Miranda rights

 - Whether statements can be used against them

 With the assistance of an experienced defense attorney, it is possible to exclude incriminating statements when there has been Fifth Amendment violations as analyzed under the Constitution.

 An individual representing themselves is usually not a good idea.
-Nor is it a good idea to attempt negotiating Fort Lauderdale drug possession charges before consulting an attorney.
+Nor is it a good idea to attempt negotiating drug possession charges before consulting a lawyer in Ft.
+Lauderdale.
 Being contacted by law enforcement is usually not a good thing.
 If an individual at least contacts an attorney early on, they can reduce the risk of facing the charge altogether and thereby would reduce their economic considerations.

 Most law firms that specialize in criminal defense have a flat fee schedule.
 The legal fee that people pay to be represented by them on drug cases is called a flat fee.
 The definition of a flat fee means that if a person faces a particular charge, there is a one-time fee for such representation.
 The law firm will usually work with the individual and offer payment plans.